pavdmyt/pavdmyt.github.io/_posts/2016-01-13-Python-solutions-Project-Euler-01-10.md

     return [i for i in range(2, num + 1) if sieve[i]]
 {% endhighlight %}

 Here *list slice* notation is used to speed up the process.
 It can be further improved by skipping *even numbers* in all loops, etc. But it's not done for the sake of simplicity.
-Fast sieve implementations in Python (and much more complex ones) can be found [here](http://stackoverflow.com/a/2068548).
+Check [fast sieve implementations in Python](http://stackoverflow.com/a/2068548) if you want to challenge yourself.

 Finally: